Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 This disconnect shows up across your income statement, balance sheet, and cash flow—distorting profitability, inflating assets, and creating volatility that makes planning difficult.
 Here’s how to spot the warning signs in your books and what to do about them.

-Billing lag and WIP leakage show up in law firm books as bloated Work in Progress balances on the balance sheet, delayed revenue recognition on the income statement, and unpredictable cash flow that doesn’t match reported profitability.
+Billing lag and WIP leakage show up in law firm books as bloated Work in Progress balances on the balance sheet, delayed revenue recognition on the income statement, and cash flow that does not match reported profitability.
+For law firm financial managers, partners, and administrators responsible for billing, cash flow, and profitability, these reports show the gap between work performed and cash collected before it turns into write-offs.
 The financial symptoms include high Days Sales Outstanding, declining realization rates, and growing write-offs—all traceable back to the gap between when work happens and when invoices go out.

 In practical terms, billing lag is simply the delay between completing legal work and sending the client an invoice.
 For many law firms, this gap stretches from a few days to several weeks, sometimes longer.
 Attorneys tend to prioritize client work over administrative tasks, so billing often gets pushed to the end of the month—or later.

+This article explains how billing lag and unbilled WIP distort financial statements, the common causes behind delayed billing, how to identify the problem with WIP aging and related reports, and what to do to reduce WIP leakage, improve cash flow, and protect firm value before earned time turns into lost revenue.
 The problem compounds quickly.
-Every day an invoice sits unsent, the likelihood of full collection drops.
+Every day an invoice sits unsent, the odds of full collection drop.
 Clients forget the details of what they approved, attorneys lose the context to justify their time entries, and what looked like solid revenue starts to evaporate.

 What Is WIP Leakage and Why It Drains Law Firm Profits

-Work in progress, or WIP, refers to all the unbilled time and expenses your attorneys have recorded but haven’t yet invoiced.
-On your balance sheet, WIP appears as an asset—it represents money you expect to collect once you bill for the work.
+Work in progress, or WIP, refers to all the unbilled time and expenses your attorneys have recorded but haven’t yet invoiced; in law firms, this work in progress WIP sits on the balance sheet as an asset because it represents money you expect to collect once you bill for the work.

 WIP leakage is what happens when that expected money never arrives.
 Some portion of recorded time gets written off because it’s too old to bill, written down because clients won’t pay full price, or simply abandoned because no one remembered to invoice it.